Qinghai: Economic and technological development zone

 XETDZ enjoys a convenient transportation system, connected by the Xining-Lanzhou expressway and running through by two main roads, the broadest in the city.
-It is 4 kilometers from the railway station, 15 kilometers from Xi'ning Airport — a grade 4D airport with 14 airlines to cities such as Beijing, Guangzhou, Shanghai, Chengdu and Xi'an.
-Xining is Qinghai province's passage to the outside world, a transportation center with more than ten highways, over 100 roads and two railways, Lanzhou-Qinghai and Qinghai-Tibet Railways in and out of the city.
+It is 4 km from the railway station, 15 km from Xi'ning Airport—a grade 4D airport with 14 airlines to cities such as Beijing, Guangzhou, Shanghai, Chengdu and Xi'an.
+Xining is Qinghai province's passage to the outside world, a transportation hub with more than ten highways, over 100 roads and two railways, Lanzhou-Qinghai and Qinghai-Tibet Railways in and out of the city.

 It focuses on the development of following industries: chemicals based on salt lake resources, nonferrous metals, and petroleum and natural gas processing; special medicine, foods and bio-chemicals using local plateau animals and plants; new products involving ecological and environmental protection, high technology, new materials as well as information technology; and services such as logistics, banking, real estate, tourism, hotel, catering, agency and international trade.

 Tourism

-Many tourist attractions center on Xining, the provincial seat of Qinghai.
+There are many tourist attractions center on Xining, the provincial seat of Qinghai.

 During the hot summer months, many tourists from the hot southern and eastern parts of China travel to Xining, as the climate of Xining in July and August is quite mild and comfortable, making the city an ideal summer retreat.

 Qinghai Lake (青海湖 (qīnghǎi hú)) is another tourist attraction, albeit further from Xining than Kumbum Monastery (Ta'er Si).
 The lake is the largest saltwater lake in China, and is also located on the "Roof of the World", the Tibetan Plateau.
-The lake itself lies at 3,600m elevation.
+The lake itself lies at 3,600 m elevation.
 The surrounding area is made up of rolling grasslands and populated by ethnic Tibetans.
 Most pre-arranged tours stop at Bird Island (鸟岛 (niǎo dǎo)).
 An international bicycle race takes place annually from Xining to Qinghai Lake.

 Transportation

 The Lanqing Railway, running between Lanzhou, Gansu and Xining, the province's capital, was completed in 1959 and is the major transportation route in and out of the province.
 A continuation of the line, the Qinghai-Tibet Railway via Golmud and western Qinghai, has become one of the most ambitious projects in PRC history.
 It was completed in October 2005 and now links Tibet with the rest of China through Qinghai.

 Construction on the Golmud–Dunhuang Railway, in the province's northwestern part, started in 2012.

 Six National Highways run through the province.

 Xining Caojiabao International Airport provides service to Beijing, Lanzhou, Golmud and Delingha.
-Smaller regional airports, Delingha Airport, Golog Maqin Airport, Huatugou Airport, Qilian Airport and Yushu Batang Airport, serve some of the local centers of the far-flung province; plans exist for the construction of three more by 2020.
+Smaller regional airports, Delingha Airport, Golog Maqin Airport, Huatugou Airport, Qilian Airport and Yushu Batang Airport, serve the province's smaller communities; plans exist for the construction of three more by 2020.